 This article is for Australian Dealerships that adhere to the Notional Input Tax Credit (NITC) requirement

-This is when the Dealership does not claim the relevant input tax credits for unit purchases until the units are actually sold.
+This is when the Dealership does not claim the relevant input tax credits on the BAS for unit purchases until the units are actually sold.
 These withheld input tax credits are referred to as NITC

 This may also includes trade-in units on deals where the customer is receiving the benefit of a tax credit for the trade-in but the Dealership is not claiming the tax credit (or the input tax credit on the trade in) until that trade-in unit is later sold

-There are as many as 4 GL accounts involved in accounting entries related to NITC which are:
+There are as many as 4 General Ledger accounts involved in accounting entries related to NITC which are:

 • GST on purchases